 During continual learning on a task sequence, TSN-IQA is trained to capture the informative and discriminative information of each task using a group of task-specific BN parameters.
-It remains to see: 1) whether the learned BN parameters reflect the divergence between different datasets, and 2) whether they can explain performance variations.
-To answer the above questions, we first retrieve the exponentially decaying moving averages of the mean and std parameters from the last BN layer learned for each task, which are assumed to follow a multivariate Gaussian distribution.
-With such $T$ Gaussian distributions at hand, we compute the pairwise Kullback–Leibler (KL) divergence $\{\mathrm{KL}_{ij}\}_{i,j=1}^{T}$, as listed in Table~\ref{tab:kl_div}, from which we identify a clear trend that datasets with similar distortion scenarios have are relatively smaller divergence values.
+It remains to be seen 1) whether the learned BN parameters reflect distinctive aspects of different datasets, and 2) whether they can explain the performance variations.
+To answer these questions, we first retrieve the exponentially decaying moving averages of the mean and std parameters from the last BN layer learned for each task, which are assumed to follow a multivariate Gaussian distribution.
+With such $T$ Gaussian distributions at hand, we compute the pairwise Kullback–Leibler (KL) divergence $\{\mathrm{KL}_{ij}\}_{i,j=1}^{T}$.
+From Table~\ref{tab:kl_div}, we identify a clear trend that datasets with similar distortion scenarios have relatively smaller divergence values.
 We then load each group of task-specific BN parameters (together with the corresponding prediction head), and test it on all datasets, by which we obtain pairwise SRCC results among all datasets $\{\mathrm{SRCC}\}_{i,j=1}^{T}$ (see Table~\ref{tab:srcc_div}).
 Finally, we are able to measure the correlation between the learned BN parameters and the performance variations with an SRCC of $-0.776$ between $\{\mathrm{SRCC}\}_{i,j=1}^{T}$ and $\{\mathrm{KL}\}_{i,j=1}^{T}$.
-This provides empirical evidence that more similar the datasets in distortion scenarios, the better inter-dataset prediction accuracy.
+This provides empirical evidence that the more similar the datasets are in distortion scenarios, the better the inter-dataset prediction accuracy.